 Treaty Land Acknowledgement

-An important step in reconciliation is the acknowledgment of traditional treaty land and recognition for people of the territory.
+An important step in reconciliation is the acknowledgement of traditional treaty land and recognition for people of the territory.

 Events, gatherings and meetings should all begin with a verbal acknowledgement.